 - 1. If value is supplied, then - a.
 If Type(value) is Object, then - i.
 If the value is a native ECMAScript object, do not create a new object but simply return value. - ii.
 If the value is a host object, then actions are taken and a result is returned in an implementation-dependent manner that may depend on the host object. - b.
 If Type(value) is String, return ToObject(value). - c.
 If Type(value) is Boolean, return ToObject(value). - d.
-If Type(value) is Number, return ToObject(value). - Assert: The argument value was not supplied or its type was Null or Undefined. - 3.
+If Type(value) is Number, return ToObject(value). - 2.
+Assert: The argument value was not supplied or its type was Null or Undefined. - 3.
 Let obj be a newly created native ECMAScript object. - 4.
 Set the [[Prototype]] internal property of obj to the standard built-in Object prototype object (15.2.4). - 5.
-Set the [[Class]] internal property of obj to "Object". - 6.
-Set the [[Extensible]] internal property of obj to true. - 7.
-Set all the internal methods of obj as specified in 8.12. - 8.
+Set the [[Extensible]] internal property of obj to true. - 6.
+Set all the internal methods of obj as specified in 8.12. - 7.
 Return obj.